Ports To Expose

 image: postgres:17

-# no labels/ports — service is reachable as "db:5432" inside the Compose network
+# no labels — service is reachable as "db:5432" inside the Compose network

 Apps in the same Compose network reach Postgres as db:5432.
-If a Player needs psql access from their laptop, do it through fibe_playgrounds_debug and an exec into the container — never expose the database on the public internet.
+If a Player needs psql access from their laptop, do it through fibe_playgrounds_debug and an exec into the container.
+Do not preserve database host ports on Fibe unless the Marquee owner explicitly accepts that exposure.

 Variable-driven port